isomerpages/moe-westviewpri/index.md

 image: /images/RWD_logo.png
 permalink: /
 notification: Teachers' Day is around the corner!
 Wondering how to show your appreciation to your teacher or a non-teaching staff this year?
-Write a message to your teacher at https://forms.moe.edu.sg/forms/J0WWVv Your words of appreciation are the best gift!
-This is sure to bring a smile to their faces.
+Go to What's On for the form to write a message to your teacher!
 sections:
   - hero:
       key_highlights: